cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/yaml.rst

 Adding dreamhost to the yaml file
 ----------------------------------------------------------------------

-Dreamhost provides an openstack cloud that can be accessed through the dreamhost panel at:
+Dreamhost provides an Openstack cloud that can be accessed through the dreamhost panel at:

 * https://panel.dreamhost.com/index.cgi